agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 To ensure that certain steps or columns are not included in output, mark them with the \~ tilde symbol.

-Consider the following spreadsheet.
+Consider the following spreadsheets.

 ![](ref_guide_images/EPBDS-13257_1.png)

-*Spreadsheet example*
+*Spreadsheets example*

-For this spreadsheet, output result is as follows.
+For these spreadsheets, output result is as follows.

 ```
 {